Skip to content

 23 Sep 2020

-Kids can benefit from probiotics to provide that extra support they may need in the hustle and bustle of daily life.
+Therefore, kids can benefit from probiotics to provide that extra support they may need in the hustle and bustle of daily life.

-Let’s look at some prebiotics and probiotics which have been researched in babies and children:
+Let’s look at some prebiotics and probiotics which have been researched in babies and children.

 For more information on this topic, you can read Probiotics with Antibiotics

-Probiotics: Lactobacillus rhamnosus GG® has been shown to increase IgA in saliva, thus potentially boosting immune responses in those with birch pollen allergy (hayfever)23.
+Probiotics: Lactobacillus rhamnosus GG® has been shown to increase antibodies (our immune system's 'frontline soldiers') in saliva, thus potentially improving immune responses in those with hay fever24.
 A similar gold standard study was conducted over the birch pollen season using a combination of Lactobacillus acidophilus NCFM® and Bifidobacterium lactis Bl-04.
 The strains were given to 47 children with hay fever.
-Generally, fewer children reported runny and stuff noses, plus white blood cells associated with allergy (eosinophils) were reduced in the probiotic group24.
+Generally, fewer children reported runny and stuffy noses, plus white blood cells associated with allergy were reduced in the probiotic group25.

-You can read more about this subject here: Could probiotics help with allergies?
+You can read more about this subject here: Could probiotics help with allergies?.

 OptiBac ‘For babies & children’ powder contains three strains, L. acidophilus Rosell 52, B. infantis Rosell 33 and B. bifidum Rosell 71, which have been extensively researched in children.
 This probiotic powder comes in handy sachets – the powder can be sprinkled onto any cool, non-acidic breakfast food.